-Habanero, a brand which redefined Mexican food culture in India, launched it’s new menu this month to surprise Mexican food lovers with much more tantalizing dishes and flavors.
+Habanero, a brand which redefined Mexican food culture in India, launched its new menu this month to surprise Mexican food lovers with much more tantalizing dishes and flavors.
 The story behind Habanero’s creation is no less interesting than a romantic movie, a desi boy and an American girl met in business school in Arizona.
 They spent years together in the American southwest, soaking up the region’s cheerful culture and enjoying the flavors of Mexican border cuisine.
-When Griffith David and Elizabeth Bowden-David moved to Bangalore they missed their favorite cuisine so much that they decided to start their own restaurant called – Habanero, truly Tex Mex, as the couple spent considerable amount of time in Arizona region so they decided to have best of Texas and Mexican Cuisine (Tex Mex) at their restaurant.
+When Griffith David and Elizabeth Bowden-David moved to Bangalore they missed their favorite cuisine so much that they decided to start their own restaurant called – Habanero, truly Tex-Mex, as the couple spent a considerable amount of time in Arizona region so they decided to have best of Texas and Mexican Cuisine (Tex-Mex) at their restaurant.

 The new menu is experimental and bold, full of rich, spicy flavors that characterize Tex-Mex cuisine, the new menu is not confined to popular Mexican delights Tacos and Burritos, it has beautifully plated meat dishes, seasonal and local produce based salsas, meaty taco fillings and perked up Margarita and Pina colada flavors.

 The fascinating moment of the afternoon was live Holy Guacamole Station, when a cowboy like dressed staff came with the portable station near our table and with a sweet smile on his face started churning fresh Guacamole for us, in between posing for the cameras as well, the Guacamole was creamy mouth melting combination of avocados, garlic and cilantro served with warm in house made corn chips.
 While I was waiting for the main course I could not resist myself from nibbling on crisp corn chips and tomato salsa, which is seriously addictive.